 While serving as a reliability check (Plucker & Makel, 2021) for Study 1, Study 2 extended the current research by: (a) increasing the number of comparator groups, (b) assessing the representativeness of the individual participants selected for each group when making judgements, and (c) exploring the relationship between previous experiences of identity theft and optimistic beliefs about the likelihood of experiencing identity theft, and fear of identity theft as a potential mediator.
 The following hypotheses were tested:

-H1: emerging adults will hold comparative optimism beliefs for the relative risk of experiencing identity theft.
+H1: emerging adults will hold comparative optimism beliefs for the relative risk of experiencing online identity theft.

 H2: there will be variation in the likelihood of experiencing online identity theft according to comparator group.
 It is expected that those groups that are socially distant and younger than the participants will be judged to be more at risk.

-H3: there will be gender differences in comparative optimism beliefs for identity theft.
+H3: there will be gender differences in comparative optimism beliefs for experiencing online identity theft.

-H4: fear of online identity theft will mediate the relationship between previous experiences of identity theft and judgements about the likelihood of the self experiencing identity theft.
+H4: fear of identity theft will mediate the relationship between previous experiences of identity theft and judgements about the likelihood of the self experiencing online identity theft.

-H5: fear of online identity theft will mediate the relationship between previous experiences of identity theft and comparative optimism beliefs for experiencing identity theft.
+H5: fear of identity theft will mediate the relationship between previous experiences of identity theft and comparative optimism beliefs for experiencing online identity theft.

 Method